HL7/fhir-mdi-ig/input/pagecontent/specification.md

 **Forensic toxicology LIMS server** is responsible for:
 * Producing a valid DiagnosticReport - Toxicology Lab Result to MDI
 * Producing a valid Bundle - Message Toxicology to MDI that includes the DiagnosticReport
-* Sending the Bundle Message to an MDI system data consumer
+* Sending the Bundle Message to an MDI CMS data consumer

 **MDI CMS server** is responsible for:
 * Consuming a valid Bundle - Message Toxicology to MDI received from a forensic toxicology LIMS